Niger Delta environment in dire straits – Azibaola – The Sun Nigeria

 From Aidoghie Paulinus, Abuja

-The Founder of Azibaola’s Expedition Into Deep Forest, Robert Azibaola, has said that the environment in the Niger Delta is in dire straits.
+Founder of Azibaola’s Expedition Into Deep Forest, Robert Azibaola, has said the environment in the Niger Delta is in dire straits.

-Azibaola stated this while delivering a lecture titled ‘Azibaola Robert’s 14-Day Expedition Into Deep Forests: An Assessment of the Environmental Conditions of the Niger Delta Rain Forest’ during the 7th Annual Conference and Annual General Meeting of the Association of Environmental Impact Assessment of Nigeria in Abuja.
+He stated this while delivering a lecture titled, ‘Azibaola Robert’s 14-day expedition into deep forests: An assessment of the environmental conditions of the Niger Delta rain forest’ during the seventh Annual Conference and Annual General Meeting of the Association of Environmental Impact Assessment of Nigeria in Abuja.

-Azibaola said: “To say that the environment of the Niger Delta is in dire straits is an understatement.
-It is exploited and devastated.”

-Speaking further, Azibaola said many reasons accounted for the situation the Niger Delta region has found itself.
+Azibaola noted that many reasons accounted for the situation the has found itself.

 In his recommendations, Azibaola said there was a great need for urgent, practical and collaborative efforts from federal and state governments and their agencies, national and international non governmental organisations and local communities to ensure that effective policies were established and implemented in an effective manner.